-Once he has done with the work or service, the customer checks his work, immediately signs it, and pays for the service.
+Once he is done with the work or service, the customer checks his work, immediately signs it, and pays for the service.

 Suppose the customer cannot pay the amount on the spot.
 At that time, this shop order converts into an invoice.

 Shop order form

-- Company name and logo: Here company name or logo will be mentioned.
+- Company name and logo: The company name or logo here will be mentioned.
 (Logo is optional)

 - Shop Order No: It is the unique work order number that helps to identify work.

 - Date: It is the issued date of the order

 - Job: This field describes the work to be done with complete details.

 - Bill to: Name and address of the customer who has to pay the bill for the work done.

-- Ship to: Some times bill to address is different from the shipping address.
+- Ship to: Sometimes, the bill to address is different from the shipping address.
 In that case, the ship-to field indicates the shipping address of the final product.

 - Quantity: It is the number of hours spent on the work or the number of products manufactured.

-- Taxed: It indicates the item or job is taxable or not (in most cases, they are taxed).
+- Taxed: It indicates whether the item or job is taxable or not (in most cases, they are taxed).

 - Tax rate: Indicates tax rate for a particular job or product.